MohsenLesani/slugcse232/index.md

 # Evaluation:
 - Three Assignments: 10% each
-   - Assignment 1: April 22
+   - Written Assignment 1: Release: April 8, Submission: April 15
-   - Assignment 2: May 22
+   - Written Assignment 2: Release: April 29, Submission: May 6
+   - Programming Assignment: Release: May 6, Submission: May 29
-   - Assignment 3: May 31
+   - Written Assignment 3: Release: May 27, Submission: June 3
-- Midterm Exam: 35%
+- Midterm Exam: 30%
    - May 20 in the class
-- Final Exam: 35%
-   - Finals week in the class
 - Presentation and discussion: extra credit
-   - Four presentations in the last week
+   - Four presentations in the last week, June 3 and 5
+- Final Exam: 30%
+   - Finals week, June 11, 4-7pm, in the class

 We post the assignments and
 and you submit your solutions on